 Current Size: 100%

-Read the latest blog by Andy Gregg, ROTA Chief Executive.
+Read the latest blog 'Peers are left to head off racist Bill' by Andy Gregg, ROTA Chief Executive.

 Between November 2011 and February 2013, ROTA delivered the Shaping the Future seminar series, which considered some of the main challenges facing London’s BAME children and young people and their families, following a difficult economic period and wide-spread policy reforms and public spending cuts.